echeran/smile-of-murugan/webbook/chapter19.md

 and a woman, meet casually on a deserted road in the fields; he, a Telugu-speaking peddler selling bangles; she, a young and buxom Tamil peasant-woman, whose husband is a drinking ruffian.
-There and then an inner relationship arises between these two strangers--1 *Mahfil* IV.
-3-4 (1968) 55-62.

-nothing develops between them in the physical sense; only his fingers speak and a few bangles remain crushed in the dust of the road but the story, five pages in all, is a masterpiece of Tamil
+There and then an inner relationship arises between these two strangers-- nothing develops between them in the physical sense; only his fingers speak and a few bangles remain crushed in the dust of the road but the story, five pages in all, is a masterpiece of Tamil